Extensive contracts for the manufacture of goods

 Please note however, that none covers specific international trade issues.
 Where appropriate, the agreements cover transportation, with all incoterms offered, but not export licenses, import regulations and taxes, refrigeration and so on.

 Furthermore, a contract with a company in another EU country may be subject to additional EU rules.
 For all of these, you should consult your local chamber of commerce.

 Other matters covered in these manufacturing agreements

 Here are just some of the provisions we have included, so far as they apply.
 These points do not apply to every contract version in the same way.
 Our aim is to produce a document for a purpose - albeit a wide purpose.

 These cover corporate status, identity, qualifications and whatever else you wish to add.
 That way, you know who you are dealing with.

-This sets out what exactly is the deal.
+This sets out the deal.
 It is not a full specification, but rather describes the main steps you expect from your counter-party.

 We know that design acceptance is a critical part of a manufacturing contract.
 A specification cannot usually be precise and complete without prior acceptance of design.
 That means you will need a process for designing, prototyping, submission for testing and quality assurance - all before a product can be produced in market quantity.

-Cost allocation: who pays for what at each stage of development
+- Cost allocation: who pays for costs incurred at each stage of development

 - Extensive menus for dealing with transportation and delivery